cherrynoize/theme/README.md

 >you can set these in the [`.initrc`](.initrc) file.

-Though provided global themes are still very simple, the infrastructure is already capable of supporting endlessly complex themes.
-You just need to set them up.
+Though provided global themes are still very simple, the infrastructure is already capable of supporting complex themes.
+You just need to define them.

 ### Context themes